Modern Slavery Act Annual Transparency Statement

 We are committed to acting ethically, with integrity and promoting work environments that engender conditions of freedom, equality, security and dignity.
 BNY Mellon expects its employees, contractors, and suppliers to prevent acts of modern slavery and human trafficking from occurring within both its business and supply chains and has policies (including its Human Rights Statement) and codes of conduct (including the Employee Code of Conduct and the Supplier Code of Conduct) in place to establish standards expected across our business activities.
 Our governance framework and related corporate policies empower our employees and contractors to report and escalate any concerns of unethical conduct, whether relating to modern slavery, human trafficking or other matters.

-As part of our continued commitment to responsible supply chain management and sustainable procurement, and in response to the Modern Slavery Act, we enhanced our Supplier Code of Conduct by clarifying our requirements in this area.
+As part of our continued commitment to responsible supply chain management and sustainable procurement, and in response to the Modern Slavery Act, we introduced questions within an RFP questionnaire, to be completed by potential suppliers, on matters related to their anti-modern slavery and human trafficking policies.
+Additionally, we further enhanced our Supplier Code of Conduct by including updated criteria for our suppliers to prevent acts of modern slavery and human trafficking in their supply chains and by making clear that we expect our suppliers to implement due diligence measures to ensure that no modern slavery or human trafficking exists within their supply chains.
 The Supplier Code of Conduct, which is available on our website, applies to all vendors in our supply chain globally.
-It describes the expectations we have of our vendors to conduct business responsibly, including with respect to compliance with the requirements of applicable slavery, forced labour, child labour and human trafficking laws.
-The Supplier Code of Conduct describes BNY Mellon’s commitments regarding social responsibility, health and safety, labour and human rights, ethics and other responsible business practices.
+It describes the expectations we have of our vendors to conduct business responsibly, including with respect to compliance with the requirements of applicable slavery, forced labor, child labor and human trafficking laws.
+The Supplier Code of Conduct describes BNY Mellon’s commitments regarding social responsibility, health and safety, labor and human rights, ethics and other responsible business practices.

 Our Employee Code of Conduct and our policies on Whistleblowing, Escalation and Speaking Up, Reporting of Illegal or Unethical Conduct and Non Retaliation, and Suspicious Activity Reporting empower our employees and contractors to report concerns in confidence without fear of retaliation.